Rafaël Rozendaal: Selling websites

-Rafaël Rozendaal is one of the first artists to sell websites as art objects.
+Rozendaal is one of the first artists to sell websites as art objects.
 His websites are sold to art collectors, who then own the domain name of that given work.
 Both the artist and the collector sign a contract that the work has to remain publicly accessible.
 The name of the collector is placed in the source code and the title of the webpage.
 Rozendaal created the Art Website Sales Contract, which is a public document that can be used by any artist or collector to help in the selling of public website art.
 In 2013, Rozendaal’s www.ifnoyes.com website sold at an auction at Phillips (auctioneers) in New York for $3,500.

+NFTs (Non-Fungible Tokens)

+In August 2021 Rozendaal launched an NFT project titled Endless Nameless, which consisted of 1,000 artworks generated by an algorithm on the Ethereum blockchain.
+Half of the proceeds of the sale were donated to the arts nonprofit Rhizome, resulting in a donation of 164 Ether (approximately $430,000 at time of donation).
+This is the largest private donation in Rhizome's history.